Medically reviewed by Drugs.com. Last updated on Feb 25, 2022.

 - For oral dosage form (tablets):

-- For late-stage kidney cancer and advanced soft tissue sarcoma:
+- For advanced kidney cancer and soft tissue sarcoma:

 - Adults—800 milligrams (mg) once per day.
 Your doctor may adjust your dose if needed.